CloudCannon/Marketing-Site/src/_drafts/cloudcannon-app-scheduled-maintenance.md

 ### Changes

 With this release we are simplifying how users and organisations are connected.
-We are moving the concept of a "personal" organisation to a organisation entity in itself, which will allow for personal sites ownership transfers and the ability to brand your editing experience.
-We will also be providing a better onboarding experience for new signups. &nbsp;
+We are moving the concept of a "personal" organisation to an organisation entity in itself, which will allow for personal sites ownership transfers and the ability to brand your editing experience.
+We will also be providing a better onboarding experience for new signups.&nbsp; This will be conceptually clearer for existing and future applications.
 {: .present-before-paste}

-Read all about this release on our [Change Log](https://docs.cloudcannon.com/2020/07/22/simplified-users-organisations-connection/).
+A full change log will be available after release.
 {: .present-before-paste}

 &nbsp;